AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-25-async-functions-that-return-booleans.md

 }
 ```

-This is a pretty interesting bug that you may run into, though some basic tests will probably catch it before you need to go looking for it yourself.
-However, in the absence of tests, unless you remember that the function is async (and that async functions return Promises), this bug could easily slip right past you.
+Basic tests will catch this bug before you ever need to go looking for it yourself.
+But if you don't have any in place, it could easily slip right past you unless you remember that the function is async.

 {% include unsplashAttribution.md name: "STIL", username: "stilclassics", photoId: "wtqe5nd5MYk" %}